 This is my laptop case, and it is awesome.
 Made by the same company as the travelogue.

-Not as practical for travel, but I own this bag and also a weekend bag.
-I also own a matching purse which you can see here – I’m not sure where else you can buy it any more!
+Not as practical for travel, but I own this bag and also a matching weekend bag.
+I also own a matching purse – I’m not sure where else you can buy it any more!
 They’re all beautiful quality and I adore them!

 If you don’t want to buy a guide book yourself, why not ask for one?
 I discovered these Marco Polo guides last year and ended up getting the Thailand and Vietnam ones given to me.
 These guide books are great – they’re not convoluted in a wall of text like some guides (I’m looking at you, Lonely Planet) and they’re much more compact.
 They also include separate maps of each country.